BINAYKUMAR943/Global_Task/readme.md

 ## My Approach

 ~~~
-1) I defined a model named Track with attributes- title,artist,duration,last_play and migrated the same to the database.
-2) Then loaded the table created in the database with shared json data by extending BaseCommand class of django.core.management.base package.
-3) Defined views and urls according to what was asked in the task.
-    i I defined a model viewset for track model to get the list of tracks, to retreive a unique track, to post and update a track.
-    ii I used django-url-filter to provide filter and ordering capabilties to the api for task 3 and task 4.
-    iii For Bonus task, I created an api with endpoint (artists/) and used SerializerMethodField in the serializer of this class to calculate the total_number_of_tracks, and most_recently_played_track for each artist.
+For this task, I have used Python Django Rest Framework.
+I have defined a Track model with attributes- title, artist, duration, and last_play.
+To load the JSON data to the database, I used BaseCommand class of django.core.management.base package.
+After loading the data to the database, I defined views and URLs according to what was asked in the task.
+I have defined a model viewset for the track model to get the list of tracks, retrieve a unique track, and post and update a track.
+I used Django-url-filter to provide a filter and ordering capabilities to the API for tasks 3 and task 4.
+For the Bonus task, I created an API with endpoint (artists/) and used SerializerMethodField in the serializer of this class to calculate the total_number_of_tracks, and most_recently_played_track for each artist.
 ~~~
 ## Loading of json data to database
 Use the below command by replacing json_file_path with path of the json file to load the data to the database.